 What happens to all of these leaders, Reed, if they lose?

-This party, and I think it's already begun in certain sectors, subterranean vaults.
+At some point, this party, and I think it's already begun in certain sectors, subterranean vaults.

-I think there's already some friction in the Democratic Party over the iron fisted control that the Clintons and their war room has over this party.
+I think there's already some friction in the Democratic Party over the iron-fisted control that the Clintons and their war room has over this party.

 They've lost governorships.

-That Bill Clinton, in truth, has been the worst thing that ever happened to the Democratic Party nationwide, notwithstanding his two years as president.
+Bill Clinton, in truth, has been the worst thing that ever happened to the Democratic Party nationwide, notwithstanding his two years as president.

-But those are two terms.
+Those are two terms.

 Those terms are not going to go down in history as anything great either when all said and done.

-Uh I the the there has to be a reason.
+Years and years and years from now, there has to be a reason.

 I don't know what it is.

-Maybe Clinton's got dossiers on all of them too, and that forces them to snap to and stay in line for fear of having whatever he knows about them be divulged.
+Maybe Clinton's got dossiers on all of them, too, and that forces them to snap to and stay in line for fear of having whatever he knows about them be divulged.

 There's got to be a reason that there's been 100% loyalty in that administration.